spacelift-io/user-documentation/docs/integrations/source-control/gitlab.md

 ### Setting up Webhooks

 For every GitLab project that's being used by a Spacelift project (stack or module), you will need to set up a webhook to notify Spacelift about the project changes.
-You can find yout **webhook endpoint** and **webhook secret** after clicking the 3 dots next to the integration name on the **Source code** page, and then clicking **See details**.
+You can find your **webhook endpoint** and **webhook secret** after clicking the 3 dots next to the integration name on the **Source code** page, and then clicking **See details**.

 !!! note
     Space-level integrations will be listed to users with **read** access to the integration Space.
 Integration details however contain sensitive information (such as webhook secret) so they are only visible to those with **admin** access.
 On the other hand, default integrations are visible to all users of the account, but only **root** Space admins can see the details of them.